vibe-code-inc/pm-board-experiment/src/ui/features/task_card/task_card.specs.md

 - Card should be draggable between status columns
 - Card should be draggable within the same column for reordering
 - Clicking the card should open the task detail modal
+- Clicking the edit button/icon should log "Edit {taskId} {taskTitle}" to the console
 - Visual indicators should reflect the task's priority
 - Due date should be formatted appropriately
 - Due date should be highlighted in yellow if approaching (within 3 days)